Marta Dias: Early career

 Marta Dias' first professional recordings were with the pioneering, Lisbon-based Hip hop tuga artist General D, (originally from Mozambique).
 She was featured on his songs "Amigo Prekavido" and "Raiz Desenraizadao" for the album Pé Na Tchôn, Karapinha Na Céu (EMI-1995), one of the first hip hop releases in Portugal.
 The recording (and concerts) with General D led to more acquaintances within the Lisbon music community.
-She soon recorded the song, "Bairro De Lata" with the jazzy hip hop band, Cool Hipnoise and also recorded the songs "Goodcookies" and "Escape From The City Of Angeles} with Ithaka Darin Pappas, a Greek-American artist residing in Portugal, for his album Flowers And The Color Of Paint.
+She soon recorded the song, "Bairro De Lata" with the jazzy hip hop band, Cool Hipnoise and also recorded the songs "Good Cookies", "Umbilibus" and "Escape From The City Of Angels" with Ithaka Darin Pappas, a Greek-American artist residing in Portugal, for his album Flowers and the Color of Paint.

 In 1996, Marta recorded her first solo album, "Y.U.É" produced and composed by UK musician Jonathan Miller for the Portuguese label, União Lisboa.
 Californian songwriter, Ithaka provided lyrics for two of the tracks, "Learn To Fly" and "Look To The Blue", (on Look to the Blue, Ithaka also appeared as a guest vocalist).
 The album earned Marta the "Best Female Vocalist" award at Channel SICTV's annual televised Premios Blitz, (the Portuguese "Grammy Award".

-António Chainho and Marta Dias performed together for the first time in November 1998, at a concert in honor of the celebrated guitarist's 30-year career.
+António Chainho and Marta Dias performed together for the first time in November 1998, at a concert in honor of the guitarist's 30-year career.
 Marta Dia sang "Barco Negro" and "Nemes Paredes I confess".
-It was the beginning of a very fruitful musical association that would last almost a decade.
+It was the beginning of a musical association that would last almost a decade.